-A number of serverless platforms were considered for this project, including Amazon Web Services (AWS)99, Google Cloud17, Microsoft Azure84, and Cloudflare60.
-While these platforms have innumerable differences, and are better and worse suited for different applications, a brief overview of their strengths & weaknesses as considered for this project is as follows:
+A number of serverless platforms were considered for this project, including Amazon Web Services (AWS)101, Google Cloud17, Microsoft Azure85, and Cloudflare60.
+While these platforms have far too many differences to enumerate here, and are better and worse suited for different applications, a brief overview of their strengths & weaknesses as considered for this project is as follows:

-- AWS has a mature & extensive ecosystem with broad service integration and a generous free tier, but its complexity can result in a steeper learning curve and a more complex initial set-up. - Google Cloud has a simpler set-up, and tight integration with Firebase & Google APIs along with a similarly generous free tier, but fewer advanced features, less control over configuration, and a less extensive ecosystem. - Microsoft Azure has a deep integration with the Microsoft ecosystem such as SQL server85, but less community support and a steep learning curve for non-Windows developers. - Cloudflare has extremely low latency, excellent support for edge computing48 (running on servers geographically close to users), and is great for lightweight apps, but has extremely limited memory and runtime, making it unsuitable for heavy backend logic.
+- AWS has a mature & extensive ecosystem with broad service integration and a generous free tier, but its complexity can result in a steeper learning curve and a more complex initial set-up. - Google Cloud has a simpler set-up, and tight integration with Firebase & Google APIs along with a similarly generous free tier, but fewer advanced features, less control over configuration, and a less extensive ecosystem. - Microsoft Azure has a deep integration with the Microsoft ecosystem such as SQL server86, but less community support and a steep learning curve for non-Windows developers. - Cloudflare has extremely low latency, excellent support for edge computing48 (running on servers geographically close to users), and is great for lightweight apps, but has extremely limited memory and runtime due to being designed for ultra-fast, short-lived tasks, which makes it unsuitable for heavy backend logic.
 Its database & storage solutions are also not as mature or as scalable as comparable solutions.

-AWS and Google cloud offer the most generous free tiers, while Cloudflare has very tight limits (CPU time is limited to 10ms maximum in the free tier59) and thus is only suitable for very lightweight tasks, not the kind of extensive data processing that this application will be engaging in.
+AWS and Google cloud offer the most generous free tiers, while Cloudflare has very tight limits (CPU time is limited to 10ms maximum in the free tier59) and thus is only suitable for very lightweight tasks, not the kind of lengthy data processing that this application will be engaging in.
 Therefore, AWS was chosen as the serverless platform for this project as it is was deemed to be the most flexible & affordable option.